Today I am bringing you 21 tips for vegans who are tired of being angry.

 Here are 21 tips for vegans who are tired of being angry.

 - Meditate for at least 10 minutes every day.
 Meditation has been proven to help with depression, anxiety and anger.
 To learn about how to meditate and my favorite resources read this post.
+I cannot recommend this beautiful practice enough, it truly changed my life for better.

 - Remember that anger is making you weaker and being weak has no place in helping the planet.
 When you are angry you are not able to see the good in the world and there are solutions that are waiting to be discovered.
 I am not talking about vulnerability which is very, very different than weakness.
 Being vulnerable is powerful, being weak means that you gave up.